 Trevor Neilson is the Co-founder and Partner of Global Philanthropy Group.
 He has been involved in the creation and implementation of many of the world's most respected philanthropic initiatives.
 Global Philanthropy Group has designed cutting-edge philanthropic strategies for clients in every region of the world and has worked on most of the world’s most pressing problems.

 Trevor is also the co-founder and CEO of i(x) investments a multi-strategy impact investing platform focused on addressing areas of human need.
 Previously, Trevor was President of G2 Investment Group, where he led the firm and focused on the creation of companies and on private equity investments in energy, real estate and security.
-In addition, Trevor co-founded Threat Pattern with a group of former officers from the Central Intelligence Agency.
-Threat Pattern uses innovative intelligence and counter-intelligence strategies to protect corporate assets and brands.

 Earlier in his career, Trevor served as Executive Director of the Global Business Coalition (GBC) which is focused on global health issues and was created with investments from Bill Gates, George Soros and Ted Turner.
 At GBC, Trevor reported to Ambassador Richard Holbrooke, former United States Ambassador to the United Nations and President Obama's former Special Representative for Afghanistan and Pakistan.

 Prior to that Trevor worked with the Bill & Melinda Gates both in their family office and as Director of Special Projects and as a founding member of the team that created and launched the Bill & Melinda Gates Foundation where he served as the Director of Public Affairs.

 Trevor served in the White House during the Clinton administration.